algorithmiaio/dev-center/_pages/client-guides/python.md

 This section will show how to create a data collection which is essentially a folder of data files hosted on Algorithmia for free.

-First create a data collection called nlp_directory:
+First create a data collection called nlp_directory, note that `YOUR_USERNAME` will automatically fill in your Algorithmia username for you:

 {% highlight python %}
 # Instantiate a DataDirectory object, set your data URI and call create
-nlp_directory = client.dir("data://your_username/nlp_directory")
+nlp_directory = client.dir("data://YOUR_USERNAME/nlp_directory")
 # Create your data collection if it does not exist
 if nlp_directory.exists() is False:
 	nlp_directory.create()
 {% endhighlight %}

-A Data URI uniquely identifies files and directories and contains a protocol "data://" and path "your_username/data_collection".
+A Data URI uniquely identifies files and directories and contains a protocol "data://" and path "YOUR_USERNAME/data_collection".
 For more information on the Data URI see the [Data API Specification](http://docs.algorithmia.com/#data-api-specification).

-Instead of your username you can use '.my' when calling algorithms.
+Instead of your YOUR_USERNAME you can also use '.my' when calling algorithms.
 For more information about the '.my' pseudonym check out the [Hosted Data Guide](/application-development/data-sources/hosted-data-guide/).
 {: .notice-info}

 ### Work with Directory Permissions